-Trees sequester carbon, and then store it – releasing oxygen and water in the mean time – until they are cut down, blown down, burned down, or die, start to rot and eventually fall down.
+Trees sequester carbon, and then store it – releasing oxygen and water in the mean time – until they are cut down, blown down, burned down, or die then start to rot, and eventually fall down.

 But that famous diagram is misleading.
 It suggests there’s lots of atmosphere to hold all that CO2 (too much, some say, for 400 ppm to be a problem).